Jethet/python-games/notes.md

 **Collision**
 A character needs to have a hitbox around it to make collision or hitting it possible.
 The hitbox is created with x and y coordinates where the top left of the hitbox should be, and the width and height of the box to fit around the character.

-You can check if the hitbox is touched by another character, an object (like bullets), etc. by checking if this other has touched any part of the hitbox: between the coordinates plus the size of the char (width and height).
+It is possible to check if the hitbox is touched by another character, an object (like bullets), etc. by checking if this other has touched any part of the hitbox: between the coordinates plus the size of the char (width and height).

 **Showing text in window**
 Variables needed with example code: